-Change Agents, Practitioners and Sponsors are well aware of the impact resistance has on the overall success of projects and the acceptance/adoption of the change by those impacted.
-Resistance identification and mitigation are at the core of the LaMarsh Global Managed Change™ Methodology.
-Based on our years of experience helping organizations and individuals manage resistance, we know that there are eight major sources of resistance to change that greatly impact acceptance levels and subsequently impact return on investment.
+Based on our years of experience helping organizations and individuals manage change, we know that there are eight major sources of resistance that greatly impact acceptance levels and subsequently impact return on investment.

-- Perceived lack of willingness or ability of Sponsors to lead the change
+- Perceived lack of willingness or ability of leaders to lead the change.

-- Perceived lack of willingness or ability of Change Agents to do their change implementation job well
+- Perceived lack of willingness or ability of change practitioners to do their job well.

-- Unwillingness to give up current beliefs and behaviors and adopt new ones: changing the culture
+- Unwillingness to give up current beliefs and behaviors and adopt new ones.

 R = Qs x A